 Nicola Sturgeon – latest: Peter Murrell released without charge as ex-SNP leader to ‘fully co-operate’

-Former SNP chief executive Peter Murrell has been released without charge after he was quizzed in connection to an investigation into the SNP’s finances.
+Police remained at the Glasgow home of Scotland’s former first minister Nicola Sturgeon and her husband Peter Murrell after he was arrested during an investigation into the SNP’s finances.

-Mr Murrell, 58, who is the husband of the former Scottish first minister Nicola Sturgeon, was in police custody for almost 12 hours following his arrest on Wednesday.
+Mr Murrell, 58, who recently stood down as the party’s chief executive, was in police custody for almost 12 hours following his arrest on Wednesday, before being released without charge.

-However, she said she will “fully co-operate if required” with the police.
+Police vans, a large blue tent and a cordon remained in place in their front garden on Thursday morning, as Ms Sturgeon cancelled a planned appearance at a climate change event in Edinburgh.

-The arrest on Wednesday related to a long-running police investigation into the spending of about £600,000 earmarked for Scottish independence campaigning.
+The arrest related to a long-running police investigation into the spending of about £600,000 earmarked for Scottish independence campaigning.

-Mr Murrell stepped down as the SNP’s chief executive last month following a controversy about misleading information being given to journalists over the party’s membership numbers.
+Mr Murrell stepped down as the SNP’s chief executive last month – just weeks after Ms Sturgeon did so herself – following a controversy about misleading information being given to journalists over the party’s falling membership numbers.

-It came just weeks after Ms Sturgeon herself stood down from the top job in Scotland.

 Key Points